 Tag Archives: Bathrooms at the meeting place

-The Carolina Butterfly Society Midlands Chapter will hold butterfly walks on Saturday and Sunday, March 16 and 17, 2025, at the 123,360-acre Long Cane District of the Sumter National Forest in the Lick Fork Lake and Stevens Creek Heritage Preserve areas.
+The Carolina Butterfly Society will hold butterfly walks on Saturday and Sunday, May 10 and 11, 2025, at the 123,360-acre Long Cane District of the Sumter National Forest in the Lick Fork Lake and Stevens Creek Heritage Preserve areas.
 Our target species are Tawny-edged Skipper and Twin-spotted Skipper, as well as other early-season butterflies.
 Prunella vulgaris should be blooming.

 On Saturday, meet at the Lick Fork Creek parking lot on Lick Fork Creek Road, GPS coordinates 33.7298, -82.0407.
 There is a $3 per day self-pay parking fee for the area but this is only if you leave your car.
 We do not plan to start here so do not pay the fee.
 The fee is waived if you have the Federal “America the Beautiful” Pass as that covers Federal Recreation Areas as well as National Parks.
 The Sunday meeting location will be determined after the Saturday walk.